tylermarshal/job-score/README.md

 bundle install
 ```

-From here you will need to set up the databases:
+From here you will need to set up the database:

 ```
 rails db:create db:migrate